Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 • Ability to flatten slabs weighing hundreds of pounds

-• When properly setup, will perfectly flatten surfaces
+• When correctly setup, will perfectly flatten surfaces

 • No snipe that is common to planers and drum sanders